Composite pulses for robust universal control of singlet-triplet qubits: Methods

-As described in the main text, we perform corrected rotations as $\tilde{R}\tilde{I}$ where the implementation of the identity $\tilde{I}$ is chosen such that the first order errors in $\delta h$ exactly cancel those from the rotation $\tilde{R}$.
+\textbf{{ SUPCODE} for \boldmath $h_0\neq0$.} As described in Results, we perform corrected rotations as $\tilde{R}\tilde{I}$ where the implementation of the identity $\tilde{I}$ is chosen such that the first order errors in $\delta h$ exactly cancel those from the rotation $\tilde{R}$.
 Our implementations of $\tilde{I}$ are of the form